Walter Aston, 8th Lord Aston of Forfar

 Walter Aston, 8th Lord Aston of Forfar (10 October 1732 – 29 July 1805) was the son of Edward Aston and Anne Bayley.

 In 1763, Walter succeeded his childless cousin Walter Aston, 7th Lord Aston of Forfar, as Lord Aston of Forfar in the peerage of Scotland.

 Life

 Before inheriting the barony, Aston worked as a watchmaker.

-Scottish Peers were entitled to vote to elect 16 Representative Peers to the House of Lords.
+Scottish Peers were entitled to vote to elect 16 Scottish representative peer to the House of Lords.
 In 1768 Lord Aston's right to vote in these elections raised objections as he was not listed on the Union Roll as his right to the title Lord Aston of Forfar was not confirmed.
 I n 1769 King George III awarded Lord Aston an annual pension of £300.
 In this award, King George refers to Walter as "Walter, Lord Aston, Baron of Forfar".

 The Gentleman's Magazine referred to him as "an inoffensive man of rather a convivial turn".

 Lord Aston of Forfar died in London on 29 July 1805 at the age of 72.
 He was buried at the Grosvenor Chapel in London.